RishitaGarg03/Sales_Dashboard/README.md

 # Sales_Dashboard
-Developed a comprehensive dashboard in Power BI using Walmart sales data, seamlessly integrating an Excel data source with Power BI.
+Developed a comprehensive dashboard in Power BI using Amazon sales data, seamlessly integrating an Excel data source with Power BI.
 The dashboard provides insightful visualizations and analytics, enabling efficient data-driven decision-making.